grooviter/underdog/docs/guide/docs/dataframe/tutorial.md

 ### Filtering

-You can write your own methods to filter rows, but it’s easier to use the built-in filter classes as shown below:
+The preferred way of filtering DataFrames in Underdog is to use the **list notation**.
+Look at the following example:

 ```groovy title="filtering dataframe by column expressions"
 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:filtering"